“Lightweight and stylish, the HP Elite Dragonfly is almost too sleek to be considered purely a business laptop.”

 Fortunately, the typing experience is enjoyable.
 The keypresses have enough travel, (especially compared to the XPS 13 2-in-1 or MacBook Pro), and are quiet enough to not wake up the person sleeping next to you on the plane.

 The stylus, which comes bundled in the box, is a lightweight pen that feels great in the hand and recharges over USB-C. With 4,096 levels of sensitivity, it’s perfect for note-taking and illustrating.
 The only problem is it doesn’t come with a case or any way to attach it to the laptop.
 You’ll have to rely on your own devices to keep the pen on you, and if you’re on the road, that can be troublesome.

 When you arrive at your destination, the Dragonfly has plenty of tricks up its sleeve to keep your computing needs met.
 Port selection is a good place to start.
 Despite being just 0.63 inches thick, HP has included both a USB-A and full-size HDMI port.
-Both aren’t common in laptops this thin, with laptops like the XPS 13 going all-in on USB-C.
+Both aren’t common in

 The Dragonfly features a USB-C 3.1 and Thunderbolt 3 port for your modern accessories and connections as well, but then gives you options for those legacy ports that still come in handy.
 They’re key for those moments when you show up at a meeting, frazzled by a day of travel, and need to plug into a TV or monitor through HDMI.
 It also means you can leave (most) of your dongles at home.

 However, the HP Elite Dragonfly is slightly behind Lenovo’s X1 Yoga.
 That laptop offers two USB-C 3.1/